Manx language: Status

 Bilingual road, street, village and town boundary signs are common throughout the Isle of Man.
 All other road signs are in English only.

 Business signage in Manx is gradually being introduced but is not mandated by law; however, the 1985 Tynwald Report on the use of Manx states that signage should be bilingual except where a Manx phrase is the norm.

-Classification and dialects
+Classification

 Manx is one of the three daughter languages of Old Irish (via Middle Irish), the other two being Irish and Scottish Gaelic.
 It shares a number of developments in phonology, vocabulary and grammar with its sisters (in some cases only with certain dialects) and shows a number of unique changes.
 There are two attested historical dialects of Manx, Northern Manx and Southern Manx.
-A third dialect may have existed in-between, around Douglas.